Project Gardener implements the automated management and operation of Kubernetes clusters as a service.

 The control plane configuration mainly contains values for the AWS-specific control plane components.

-Today, the only component deployed by the AWS extension is the cloud-controller-manager
+Today, the only component deployed by the AWS extension is the cloud-controller-manager.

-contains a map of explicitly enabled or disabled feature gates.
+The cloudControllerManager.featureGates contains a map of explicitly enabled or disabled feature gates.

 For production usage it’s not recommend to use this field at all as you can enable alpha features or disable beta/stable features, potentially impacting the cluster stability.

-If you don’t want to configure anything for the cloudControllerManager
+If you don’t want to configure anything for the cloudControllerManager simply omit the key in the YAML specification.

-controls if the custom routes controller should be enabled.
+The cloudControllerManager.useCustomRouteController controls if the custom routes controller should be enabled.

 If enabled, it will add routes to the pod CIDRs for all nodes in the route tables for all zones.

-If the AWS Load Balancer Controller should be deployed, set loadBalancerController.enabled
+If the AWS Load Balancer Controller should be deployed, set loadBalancerController.enabled to true.

-In this case, it is assumed that an IngressClass
+In this case, it is assumed that an IngressClass named alb is created by the user.

-You can overwrite the name by setting loadBalancerController.ingressClassName
+You can overwrite the name by setting loadBalancerController.ingressClassName.

 Please note, that currently only the “instance” mode is supported.